Mount Hood climbing accidents: 1990s

 On May 31, 1998, during a graduation climb for the Mazamas, several participants were caught in an avalanche.
 One climber, Tom McGlinn, 39-years old, died and one climber had serious injuries.

 The climbers were at the 10700 ft level on the West Crater Rim route; the forecast was for "significant avalanche danger" and was posted "high avalanche hazard" at the climbing registration of Timberline Lodge.

 A large slab avalanche fracture occurred at the 10800 ft level, 200 ft vertical below the westernmost summit ridge.

 A roped team of three were swept down the steep slope through the Hot Rocks area.

 One was killed by injuries during the fall and found under four feet of snow about an hour later along with a snapped rope.

 The other two climbers had a fractured pelvis, and fractured ankle, respectively.

 The leader who was not roped to the other three, was only briefly caught by the avalanche and had injuries to an ankle and shoulder.

 On May 23, 1999, Carey Cardon and Tena Cardon, an experienced pair of climbers summited successfully.
 Shortly after commencing their descent, one stumbled and both fell more than 2000 ft to their deaths.

-On June 22, 1999, a 24-year-old medical student from Michigan apparently set out from a remote trailhead where his rental car was found.
+On June 22, 1999, a 24-year-old medical student from Michigan, Steven Reed, apparently set out from a remote trailhead where his rental car was found.
 Temperatures dropped 15 degrees and more than an inch of rain fell beginning the next day.
 Ten days after his presumed disappearance, searching began with up to 70 rescuers combing the area.
 Additional searches included cadaver dogs and psychics.
 His body was never found.